-Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.

-The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
+The basic types of engineering controls are:

+Process controls which involve changing the way a job activity or process is done to reduce the risk.

 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
 Ventilation can remove or dilute an air contaminant if designed properly.

+Personal protection

+Eve and face protection

+- Safety glasses with side shields.

+- Chemical goggles.

-Personal protection Eye and face protection Safety glasses with side shields.
-Chemical goggles.
-Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+- ► Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.

+Skin protection

-Skin protection See Hand protection below Hands/feet protection The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
+See Hand protection below

+The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
-The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
+The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final

+Hands/feet protection

 Suitability and durability of glove type is dependent on usage.
-Important factors in the selection of gloves include: I fequency and duration of contact, Chemical resistance of glove material, glove thickness and down the material, but also on further manufacturer of the protective gloves and has to be observed when making a final choice.
+Important factors in the selection of gloves include:

+- frequency and duration of contact,

+- chemical resistance of glove material

+- glove thickness and

+- dexterity

+choice

+CHEMets Ampoules for Filming Amines CHEMets Kit & Refill (R-1001) and for Detergents CHEMets Kit & Refill (R-9401)

 Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent).
-Body protection ee Other protection below Other protection Overalls.
+Body protection See Other protection below Other protection Overalls.
 P.V.C. apron.
 Barrier cream.
 Skin cleansing cream.
 Thermal hazards Not Available